hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `commands` - (Optional) A list of commands which should be run on the container.
 Changing this forces a new resource to be created.

-* `volume` - (Optional) The definition of a volume mount for this container as documented in the `volume` block below.
+* `volume_mount` - (Optional) The definition of a volume mount for this container as documented in the `volume_mount` block below.
 Changing this forces a new resource to be created.

-The `volume` block supports:
+The `volume_mount` block supports:

-* `name` - (Required) The name of the volume mount.
+* `volume_name` - (Required) The name of the `volume` to mount into this container.
 Changing this forces a new resource to be created.

 * `mount_path` - (Required) The path on which this volume is to be mounted.
 Changing this forces a new resource to be created.

 * `read_only` - (Optional) Specify if the volume is to be mounted as read only or not.
 The default value is `false`.
-Changing this forces a new resource to be created.

-* `storage_account_name` - (Required) The Azure storage account from which the volume is to be mounted.
-Changing this forces a new resource to be created.

-* `storage_account_key` - (Required) The access key for the Azure Storage account specified as above.
-Changing this forces a new resource to be created.

-* `share_name` - (Required) The Azure storage share that is to be mounted as a volume.
-This must be created on the storage account specified as above.
 Changing this forces a new resource to be created.

 The `image_registry_credential` block supports: